esterpantaleo/etymology/docs/test.md

 <a name="module_DATAMODEL..findMoreAncestors"></a>

 ### DATAMODEL~findMoreAncestors(response) ⇒ <code>Observable</code>
-Posts an XMLHttpRequest to more ancestors
+Posts an XMLHttpRequest to more ancestors.

 **Kind**: inner method of [<code>DATAMODEL</code>](#module_DATAMODEL)